trunk-io/docs/code-quality/setup-and-installation/deal-with-existing-issues.md

         - src/generated/**
 ```

-You can also ignore an entire class of warnings, you can do this in the config file of your linter, either at the project root or in `.trunk/configs`
+You can also ignore an entire class of warnings using the config file of your linter, either at the project root or in `.trunk/configs`

 For example, these are the ignores for Markdownlint in `.trunk/configs/.markdownlint.yaml`: